alfallouji/LIVE-CODING/guestbook-cdk/README.md

 ## Configuration

-Copy file conf/config.json.sample to conf/config.json and customize it.
+Copy file conf/config.json.sample to `conf/config.prod.json` (for production env) and `conf/config.dev.json` (for dev env) and customize them if needed.